Introduction

 - [1, 2, 7.26]

-The protons at the terminal CH3 groups are assigned chemical shifts of 0.9 ppm each, and the protons of the central CH2 group a value of 1.3 ppm.
+The protons at the terminal CH3 groups are assigned chemical shifts of 0.9 ppm each, and the protons of the central CH2 group are given a value of 1.3 ppm.
 J-couplings between all protons of the neighboring CH3 and CH2 groups are assigned as 7.26 Hz.
 While an indirect spin-spin coupling interaction exists between equivalent protons within the CH3 and CH2 groups, it is not observed in the spectrum and the associated values are left out.

 1H parameters for acrylonitrile